 There have been attempts from time to time to change the name of the town.
 Here is a petition that may be of interest.
 Of course, the name “Amherst” means much more today than simply an honoring of Lord Jeff.
 Changing the name of the town might be a “heavy lift” but perhaps local organizations should have this conversation as a way of bringing attention to the history of indigenous genocide.
 Diseased blankets were but the “tip of the iceberg” of the genocide that took many other forms in the former British colonies and the United States.

 For organizations that have made a commitment to reparations, perhaps a name change would be one action among many.
 Native American reparations may range from the restoration of stolen land and full sovereignty to “having the true story of colonization by Europeans being told“.
 At the very least, reparations should include awareness of the history of the enslavement of both Native and African Americans in New England as well as actual or proposed genocide.

 …offered by The Reverend Rachael Hayes on October 10, 2021 to the Unitarian Universalist Society of Amherst.

-I wonder if it is time the Unitarian Universalist Society of Amherst, a community committed to “…journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions” to disown Lord Amherst.”
+I wonder if it is time the Unitarian Universalist Society of Amherst, a community committed to “…journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions” to stop honoring Jeffrey Amherst by keeping his name on our web site and meeting house.
 What do you think?

 Note: although the blogger serves on the Board of Trustees of he UUSA, this post does not necessarily represent the views of the Board, the minister, or the members of congregation of the UUSA.